Summary

 4. After fixing, re-run tests to confirm they pass

-Now inside Claude Code, you can type /build or /test and Claude will execute the full workflow defined in the command file.
+Within Claude Code, typing /build or /test directs Claude to execute the full workflow defined in the command file.

 Configure Project Settings

-Create a .claude/settings.json file for project-specific Claude Code settings:
+A .claude/settings.json file should be created for project-specific Claude Code settings:

 {